omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

   - The LSP is aware of the newly introduced types and definitions.

 ![awarness_of_newly_introduced_types_and_definitions](https://github.com/user-attachments/assets/7faa3572-0e6a-4a97-a1db-8d13fb52e818)
-  - Validation with error reporting for service, and node templates.
+  - Validation with error reporting for `service`, and `node` templates.

 ![image](https://github.com/user-attachments/assets/7580ad15-fcee-40e4-a328-e80732e31b21)
 ![image](https://github.com/user-attachments/assets/d49bb148-b2c3-46b3-97a4-1273a8b75a91)